SFDC-Assets/Lightning-Barcode-Scanner/README.md

 ## Component 2: Flow Component

-This option allows you to insert a barcode scan button into a screen flow.
+This component allows you to insert a barcode scan button into a screen flow.
 The scanned text will be placed in a variable that you must create as a resource in your flow:

 ![Variable](images/Scanner_Text_Variable.png)